 Practice Privileges.
 For additional information about practice privileges, please also review Wyo.
 Stat.
 Ann. § 33-3-116 and Wyoming Administrative Rules - Chap.
 10.

-Effective July 1, 2009, a CPA whose principal place of business is outside Wyoming shall have all the privileges of a Wyoming CPA without having to obtain a license, give notice or pay a fee if the individual: - Holds a valid active CPA license in the state which has been deemed substantially equivalent by NASBA; or
+Effective July 1, 2009, Wyoming allows practice privileges.
+Practices privileges were created in HB0008 during the 2009 legislative session.
+The details of HB0008 are provided below: A CPA whose principal place of business is outside Wyoming shall have all the privileges of a Wyoming CPA without having to obtain a license, give notice or pay a fee if the individual: - Holds a valid active CPA license in the state which has been deemed substantially equivalent by NASBA; or

 - Has individual qualifications that have been deemed substantially equivalent by CredentialNet; or